Family finance: How to talk about money

 Do you feel uncomfortable discussing topics such as life insurance needs, health care costs and education financing with your parents, your kids or even your siblings?

 If so, you’re not alone.
 According to a new Ameriprise Financial study, the majority of Americans approach family money talks with a similar sense of apprehension.
 But many of them forge ahead and talk things out anyway.
 The result?
 Increased financial confidence and improved family relationships, according to our research.

 Conversation starter checklist

-- ✔Start discussions early and don’t shy away from serious subjects
+- ✔Start discussions early and don’t wait for a life altering event

 9 in 10 adult children who have discussed estate planning say a life altering incident triggered the talk with their parents.
 Don’t wait until a family tragedy to bring up finance.